-Eric P. Early, the firm’s Managing Partner, is regularly involved in complex litigation matters, primarily focusing on a range of business, entertainment, real estate, title and escrow related litigation.
-Before starting Early Sullivan Wright Gizer & McRae LLP with several of his former colleagues, Mr. Early had been a business litigation partner for ten years at Glaser, Weil, Fink, Jacobs, Howard & Shapiro LLP, formerly the Christensen Miller firm, in Los Angeles, where he was head of the firm’s title and escrow litigation group.
+Eric P. Early, the firm’s Managing Partner, is regularly involved in complex litigation matters, primarily focusing on a range of business, entertainment, constitutional, real estate, title and escrow related litigation.
+Before starting Early Sullivan Wright Gizer & McRae LLP with several of his former colleagues, Mr. Early had been a business litigation partner for ten years at Glaser, Weil, Fink, Jacobs, Howard & Shapiro LLP, formerly the Christensen Miller firm, in Los Angeles.

-He received a Bachelor of Fine Arts degree from New York University’s School of the Arts and received his Juris Doctorate from Southwestern Law School.
-While in film school, Mr. Early was a Mobil Student Film finalist award winner.
-Mr. Early is a member of the Executive Board of Southwestern Law School’s Biederman Entertainment and Media Law Institute and is President of Southwestern Law School’s Entertainment and IP Alumni Association.
+Eric received a Bachelor of Fine Arts degree from New York University’s School of the Arts and received his Juris Doctorate from Southwestern Law School.
+While in film school, Eric was a Mobil Student Film finalist award winner.
+He is a member of the Executive Board of Southwestern Law School’s Biederman Entertainment and Media Law Institute and is the Past-President of Southwestern Law School’s Entertainment and IP Alumni Association.

-Mr. Early was selected for inclusion in The Best Lawyers in America© 2017 for Real Estate Litigation each year since 2017, and for Commercial Litigation, Entertainment Law – Motion Pictures and Television, and Entertainment Law – Music each year since 2018.
+Eric has been selected for inclusion in The Best Lawyers in America© for Real Estate Litigation each year since 2017, and for Commercial Litigation, Entertainment Law – Motion Pictures and Television, and Entertainment Law – Music each year since 2018.
 He has also been included on the list of Southern California Super Lawyers every year since 2005.
 Eric has also been included in Super Lawyers Business Edition every year since it began publishing.

 Sending this email does not create an attorney-client relationship.
 Please do not send any confidential information.